JuliaImageRecon/AbstractImageReconstruction.jl/docs/src/index.md

 AbstractImageReconstruction is not intended to be used alone, but together with an image reconstruction package that implements the provided interface, such as [MPIReco.jl](https://github.com/MagneticParticleImaging/MPIReco.jl).

-## Usage
+## Usage (End-User)

 The actual construction of reconstruction algorithms depends on the implementation of the reconstruction package.
-Once an algorithm is constructed with the given parameters, images can be reconstructed as follows:
+The documentation of AbstractImageReconstruction is mainly focused fr developers.
+Users of packages implemented with this interface will be able to perform reconstructions as follows:

 ```julia
 using AbstractImageReconstruction, MPIReco